Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 • Get some fee free ATM withdrawals every month, with low fees after that

-• Send payments to 70+ countries, and get paid with local bank details from 30+ countries
+• Send payments to 140+ countries, and get paid with local and SWIFT account details for 8+ currencies

 Revolut card: